primefaces/primefaces/docs/9_0/components/fileupload.md

 contents yourself in your backing bean.

 ## Chunking
-FileUpload supports chunked fileupload in advanced-mode via maxChunkSize - attribute.
+FileUpload supports chunked fileupload in advanced-mode using `maxChunkSize` attribute.

 Chunked file upload comes with following restrictions:
 1. It is only supported for `mode="advanced"`